 Margaret Wegienka

-AZ Math, Earth Science
+Math, Earth Science

 Students will explore ratios, proportions, and percentages through a fun Gold Rush scenario.
 This lesson engages 8th graders in real-world math as they calculate gold yields, profits, and trade-offs.
 Perfect for a single 60-minute classroom session (Tier 1).